wp-graphql/wp-graphql-woocommerce/docs/routing-by-uri.md

 # Routing By URI

-In this guide, we will create a simple app that demonstrates routing with WPGraphQL's `nodeByUri` query.
+In this section, we will create a simple app that demonstrates routing with WPGraphQL's `nodeByUri` query.
 We will use this query to fetch data for a shop page that displays a list of products with their "name", "shortDescription", "price", and "image".
 The shop page will use the uri parameter to fetch the data and render the page accordingly.

 ## Prerequisites